skippyr/libtdk/DOCS.md

 - `Output`: the standard output stream (`stdout`).
 - `Error`: the standard error stream (`stderr`).

-#### Enumerators

 ### XColorCode Enum Class

 #### Brief

-An enum class containing the ANSI codes of the first 16 colors of the XTerm palette plus one more color used for resets.
+Contains the ANSI codes of the first 16 colors of the XTerm palette plus one more color used for resets.
 It is used to create instances of the [`XColor`](#xcolor-class) class.
 These codes map to colors of the active terminal theme and can be used to ensure consistency.

 #### Enumerators